BACKGROUND AND PURPOSE

 Please address the following questions within your narrative:

-- Briefly explain the rationale and signifiance of your research.
+- Briefly explain the rationale and significance of your research.
 Why is it important?

 - Compare your proposed research to the state-of-the-art knowledge in your field.
 What makes your idea compelling?